-*- coding: utf-8; mode: tcl; tab-width: 4; indent-tabs-mode: nil; c-basic-offset: 4 -*- vim:fenc=utf-8:ft=tcl:et:sw=4:ts=4:sts=4

 license GPL-3

-homepage http://skrooge.org
+homepage https://skrooge.org

-master_sites http://skrooge.org/files/
+master_sites https://skrooge.org/files/

 livecheck.type none